When ants come into the house, they are looking for two things – food and shelter. Ants may come in the house because:

-1. While ants are not known to carry any diseases, they still spread detritus, unhygienic matter and allergens in your property.
+1. While ants are not known to carry any diseases, they still spread detritus, unhygienic matter, and allergens on your property.

-2. They can also cause huge damage to phone, electricity and computer networks in your premises.
+2. They can also cause huge damage to phone, electricity and computer networks on your premises.

 4. Though small, their mandibles are powerful enough to sever wires and damage your appliances.